Work-based learning

 Students learn how to present themselves as a jobseeker, build a CV, prepare for interviews, research jobs and communicate with employers.

-They gain valuable work experience within the college setting, working at various onsite social enterprises including StarMart (shop) StarBistro (cafe) and StarPrint (print shop).
+In Cheltenham, students gain valuable work experience within the college setting, working at our various social enterprises including StarMart (shop) StarBistro (cafe), StarPrint (print shop) and our charity shops.
 This can involve them gaining customer service, hospitality and marketing skills.

 Work placements typically last several weeks and a student can expect to have many placements during their time with us.